Vibrant Velvet Voice Productions Offers Anti-Racism Education for BusinessesInspiring Stories of Our Owners•Sep 18, 2020• 3 min read

 Skywalker Payne, founder of Vibrant Velvet Voice Productions, helps teams answer that question.
 A professional storyteller, she offers a R.A.C.E.S.
 (Race A Concept Explored in Story Circle) program for businesses to convene small groups of employees for a two-hour Zoom call where participants use “stories, questions, and games to examine ideas and emotions around race.”
 The goal is to improve interactions with members of the Black community, either as clients or staff.

-Many founders are pivoting their business models during COVID-19.
 Have you pivoted your business during the pandemic?